daniel666/buddy_allocator/README.md

 allocated block freatures a preamble meta information area that describes the size of the block and a pointer that points to the next block.
 The allocation scheme is simply to iterate the free list to find the first block with a size no less than that required.
-Freeing a block is simply to add it its two neighboring free block by address.
+Freeing a block is simply to add it to the free list between its two neighboring free blocks by address.

 ## mem_buddy_alloc.c/h
 This is the real buddy allocator.
 In contrast to the naive memalloc, the